Clear the List | Monthly Language Learning Strategies Update | March 2022

-And if that’s not enough, you can also get a feel for our teaching style with Snack-Sized Language!
+And if that’s not enough, you can also get a feel for my teaching style with Snack-Sized Language!

 Snack-Sized Language is a free podcast where we teach you snack-sized language lessons.
 So far we have episodes teaching general language learning tips, Japanese, French, Mandarin, Korean, Russian, Spanish, and German.
 Not to mention, more languages are coming soon!

 You can subscribe to the podcast on your preferred podcast platform.

 And if you enjoy Snack-Sized language, we would absolutely love it if you left us a review!

 Now, on to #clearthelist …